github/docs/content/actions/reference/workflow-syntax-for-github-actions.md

 #### Example using action inside a different private repository than the workflow

 Your workflow must checkout the private repository and reference the action locally.
+Generate a personal access token and add the token as an encrypted secret.
+For more information, see "[Creating a personal access token](/github/authenticating-to-github/creating-a-personal-access-token)" and "[Encrypted secrets](/actions/reference/encrypted-secrets)."

-You will need to generate a [personal access token](/github/authenticating-to-github/creating-a-personal-access-token) and add it to your [repository](/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) or [organization](/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-an-organization).
-You will need to replace `PERSONAL_ACCESS_TOKEN` in the example below with the name of the secret you created.
+Replace `PERSONAL_ACCESS_TOKEN` in the example with the name of your secret.

 {% raw %}
 ```yaml